Lise-Yi/skypinacolada.github.io/_posts/2020-12-06-3B1B-Nonsquare matrices as transformations between dimensions.md

 categories: 3B1B LinearAlgebra
 <br>
 <br>
-Encoding transformations with a matrix
+Encoding transformations with a matrix <br>
-=> look at where each basis vector lands, and write the coordinates of the landing spots as the columns of a matrix
+=> look at where each basis vector lands, and write the coordinates of the landing spots as the columns of a matrix <br>
 <br>
 <br>
 <h3>geometric interpretation<h3>